carlacotas/carlacotas/README.md

 #### 👯 I’m looking to collaborate on data science projects and, also, projects where my hard skills fit

+#### 💬 If you have any question/feedback, please do not hesitate to reach out to me!

 </br>

 [![Anurag’s github stats](https://github-readme-stats.vercel.app/api?username=carlacotas)](https://github.com/yushi1007)